RomainGuimbal/SurfacePsycho/README.md

 ## Current limitations
-* Continuities doesn't support scaling
+* No scaling support
-* Mirror on several axis or several mirror modifiers
+* Mirror limited to one axis and one mirror modifier per patch
-* Higher degrees patches and curves
+* No higher degrees patches and curves
-* Curved trims
+* No curved trims
 * Biquadratic patches and linear sweeps exports as bicubic patches

 ## To expect soon